How Did We Get Here?

 I ask myself, “If it is any good, then why doesn’t the author send it out to agents and editors the way that I did when I got my start?”

 Well, times have changed, and there are genuinely fine authors who are taking the indie route, and I applaud them.

 But there are still some huge problems with the way that some authors are promoting themselves.
 The problem hit the spotlight with the nastiest case of plagiarism that I’ve ever seen.

 The author Rachel Ann Nunes, whom I’ve known for at least a dozen years, had her work plagiarized by an indie author who then proceeded to try to bully her and attack her reputation online, using fake identities to leave a string of negative reviews not only of Rachel’s work, but attacking her personally as someone who was “self-righteous,” saying that all of her books were trash.

 As a result, I decided to put my foot down—right on this plagiarist’s head.
 We started a fundraiser, got enough money to begin uncovering her many fake identities, and we’re going to sue her.
 This troubles me.
 In this case, it appears that the plagiarist is a schoolteacher with three children of her own.
 Lots of people are going to get hurt.
 She should have thought about that at some time in her criminal career.

-There are plenty of ways for authors to promote themselves that are both legal and ethical.
-I’ll be talking about those in the next few weeks.
-But first I think that we need to delineate the problems.
+There are plenty of ways for authors to promote themselves that are both legal and ethical, but first I think that we need to delineate the problems.